MicrosoftDocs/architecture-center/docs/reference-architectures/zos/refactor-zos-cf.md

 - [Azure Stream Analytics](https://azure.microsoft.comservices/stream-analytics/) is an Azure-based analytics service for streaming data.

-- [Azure Databricks](https://azure.microsoft.com/services/databricks/) is an Azure Apache Spark PaaS service for Big Data analytics.
+- [Azure Databricks](https://azure.microsoft.com/services/databricks/) is an Apache Spark PaaS service for Big Data analytics.

 ## Considerations

 The following considerations apply to this architecture:

 ### Availability
-- This architecture uses [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) to mirror Azure VMs to a secondary Azure region for quick failover and DR in case of Azure datacenter failure.
+This architecture uses [Azure Site Recovery](https://azure.microsoft.com/services/site-recovery/) to mirror Azure VMs to a secondary Azure region for quick failover and DR if an Azure datacenter fails.

 ### Resiliency
 Resiliency is built into this solution because of the Load Balancers.
-If one presentation or transaction server fails, other servers behind the Load Balancer can run the workload.
+If one presentation or transaction server fails, other servers behind the Load Balancer can run workloads.

 ### Scalability
 You can scale out the server sets to provide more throughput.
 For more information, see [Virtual machine scale sets](/azure/virtual-machine-scale-sets/overview).